 Potential Research Host Labs at Rice University

 All participants will be placed into a science or engineering research lab at Rice University under the advisement of a U.S. host professor and each student will be assigned a U.S. graduate student research mentor.
-Once selected as participants, students will be assigned specific research host labs by Prof. Junichiro Kono by mid-January and research projects will be developed in consultation with the Rice University host professor.
+Once selected as participants, students will be assigned specific research host labs by Prof. Junichiro Kono by late January and research projects will be developed in consultation with the Rice University host professor.

 Rice University host labs are selected for their willingness to mentor a young undergraduate student, for contributions to cutting-edge science & engineering research, and a desire to increase the international diversity and intercultural competencies of their group members by providing them with an opportunity to work with visiting undergraduate researchers from Japan.